Preparing For a New Academic Year as a Graduate Student | Lex Academic Blog

 Invest in yourself

-At Lex Academic, we’re here to support you with a wide range of services; including proofreading, copy-editing, providing feedback on how to improve research proposals, and funding applications.
+At Lex Academic, we’re here to support you with a wide range of services; including proofreading, copy-editing, and providing feedback on journal article drafts, as well as job and funding applications.
 If you have a challenging thesis chapter or journal article that you want to finish before the year is out, we can help.
 Get in touch with us and we will share our experience and expertise to put you on the best possible path for the new academic year.

 Be notified each time we post a new blog article